“A nurturing environment where we all learn and aspire together to be the best we can”

 The curriculum at Blair Peach Primary School aims to raise aspirations and prepare children for the next stage of education.
 We want children to know more, remember more and do more and achieve high academic and personal success.
 We want them to make connections and become confident and proficient learners who are able to confidently converse at the highest levels.

-The design of our wider curriculum is based on the National Curriculum and Early Years Foundation Stage as well as research findings so that by the time children leave our school they will have mastered a range of both procedural knowledge (skills) and factual knowledge through low stakes quizzing, opportunities to deliberately practice and careful planning of progression and depth.
+The design of our wider curriculum is based on the National Curriculum and Early Years Foundation Stage as well as research findings so that by the time children leave our school they will have mastered a range of both procedural knowledge (skills) and factual knowledge through planned opportunities to deliberately practice and careful planning of progression and depth.

 Our curriculum is customised to meet the local needs of our learners.
 Our curriculum is built around the journey we take from our local community of Southall to the wider community of London and then on to links in the wider community of our world.
 Wherever possible we start with the familiar and then slowly build outwards revisiting key learning.
 This enables our children to deepen and master their knowledge and skills in multiple subjects and make meaningful links across the curriculum where appropriate.

 To engage learners, specific enquires of learning have been chosen on the basis that they are relevant, interesting and helpful to our children in their locality and the wider world.
-This is reinforced through the embedding of the UNCRC articles and Sustainable Development Goals across all curriculum areas and by integrating the principles of Harmony that exist in nature.
-Harmony principles enable our pupils to develop an understanding of how the world works.
-They start to see that natural systems are regenerative, interdependent and richly diverse and they learn to appreciate that Nature’s principles of Harmony can guide us in pursing ways of living and being that are equally sustainable, healthy and harmonious.
+This is reinforced through the embedding of the UNCRC articles and Sustainable Development Goals across all curriculum.

 Our curriculum goals – what we want for our children:

-- To have an extensive base of disciplinary knowledge and an expansive and relevant vocabulary
+- To confidently speak from an extensive base of disciplinary knowledge and use an expansive and relevant vocabulary

 - To be fluent readers, speakers and active listeners who can challenge/offer views in a respectful manner, being responsible members of the community

 - To master deep knowledge and skills within each subject and apply them across the curriculum

-- To be resilient, curious learners, with a growth mindset who are motivated and have a passion for learning
+- To become resilient, curious learners, with a growth mindset who are motivated, independent and have a passion for learning

 Our curriculum has been mapped out for each year group.
 Subject specific content ensures there is clear progression, consolidation and deepening of knowledge.
 It will be implemented through expert teacher knowledge, appropriate cross curricular links to help children see that learning is connected and purposeful.